Valued fields, Metastable groups: Valued fields: stably dominated groups and algebraic groups

 The following example shows that the assumption that the group has a generic cannot be eliminated.
 Without it, it seems likely that one can find an isogeny between a quotient of $H$ by a purely imaginary group and a quotient of an ind-algebraic group.

 \begin{example}[Versions of tori] The value group $\Gamma$ of an algebraically closed valued field is a divisible ordered Abelian group.
 So every group definable in $\Gamma$ is locally definably isomorphic to the group $V := \Gamma^n$.
 Nevertheless, interesting variants of $V$ are known.
 If $\Delta$ is a finitely generated subgroup of $V$, the convex hull $C(\Delta)$ of $\Delta$ (with respect to the product partial ordering of $V$) is an ind-definable subgroup (a direct limit of definable sets) which is itself not definable.
 But the quotient $C(\Delta)/\Delta$ is canonically isomorphic to a group definable in $\Gamma$ (cf. \cite{PetSta-Tori}).
+One example of such a group is, given any $\tau \in\Gamma_{>0}$, the group $\Gamma(\tau) = [0,\tau)$ with the law $x \star y = x+y$ if it stays in $\Gamma(\tau)$ and $x\star y = x+y-\tau$ otherwise.

+Note that a non realized definable type concentrating on \(\Gamma(\tau)\) corresponds to a definable cut and hence has a trivial stabilizer.
+It follows that \(\Gamma(\tau)\) does not have generics.